emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 ## Patients 1 & 2: services that were unsafe to restart

 Two of the services kept queued tasks in memory, making them unsafe to restart.
 The problem with this is: you don't always get to choose when your services restart.
 Maybe your host dies and a new container needs to start, or your service runs out of memory, _or the entire department is going through a massive library migration_.

-One of the services we wholly controlled when tasks
+For one of the services, we wholly controlled when tasks got queued, and had a low-effort way to restart abandoned tasks.
+But the other service's traffic came from another team, requiring a complicated pausing of their service so that we could restart ours.

+Neither scenario is acceptable.

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause